BetterThanTomorrow/calva/README.md

 ## Happy coding

 I hope you will find tons of use for this extension!
 Please let me know what you think or want.
-PRs welcome, file an issue or tweet me: [@pappapez](https://twitter.com/pappapez)
+PRs welcome, file an issue or chat me (@pez) up in the [`#editors` channel](https://clojurians.slack.com/messages/editors/) of the Clojurians Slack.
+Or tweet me: [@pappapez](https://twitter.com/pappapez)

 ❤️